remigenet/TKAN/README.md

 # TKAN: Temporal Kolmogorov-Arnold Networks

 TKAN (Temporal Kolmogorov-Arnold Networks) is a neural network architecture designed to enhance multi-horizon time series forecasting.
 This TensorFlow implementation integrates TKAN as a layer within sequential models, facilitating the use of advanced neural network techniques in practical applications.
 It is the original implementation of the [paper](https://arxiv.org/abs/2405.07344)
+The KAN part implementation has been inspired from [efficient_kan](https://github.com/Blealtan/efficient-kan) and works similarly to it, thus not exactly like the [original implementation](https://github.com/KindXiaoming/pykan).

 ![TKAN representation](image/TKAN.drawio.png)